lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_02/Exercise_02.md

 You are now able to:

 * create a new Data Model
-* onboard Devices with Gateway Cloud using MQTT protocol
+* onboard Devices with Gateway Cloud using REST protocol
-* send Data with Paho MQTT Client
+* send Data with curl
 * consume Data via IoT Services Cockpit